psy0rz/zfs_autobackup/README.md

 This usually means you've created a new snapshot on the target side during a backup:

-* Solution 1: Restart zfs_autobackup and make sure you dont use --resume.
+* Solution 1: Restart zfs-autobackup and make sure you dont use --resume.
 If you did use --resume, be sure to "abort" the recveive on the target side with zfs recv -A.
-* Solution 2: Destroy the newly created snapshot and restart zfs_autobackup.
+* Solution 2: Destroy the newly created snapshot and restart zfs-autobackup.

 > ### internal error: Invalid argument